AntonMac/Projet2/README.md

-# Copia do jogo da cobrinha in Javascript.
+# Cópia do jogo da cobrinha in Javascript.